kyutai-labs/moshi/README.md

 ```bash
 cargo run --features cuda --bin web-ui-backend -r -- --config web-ui-backend/config.json standalone
 ```
+When using macOS, you can replace `--features cuda` with `--features metal`.

 Alternatively you can use `config-q8.json` rather than `config.json` to use the quantified q8 model.